The Fit command allows you to fit x-y data with a function and includes linear and non-linear regression (i.e., curve fitting).

 Linear vs. Logarithmic

-To the right of the Function form, there is a menu to chose ‘Linear’ or ‘Logarithmic’.
+To the right of the Function form, there is a menu to choose ‘Linear’ or ‘Logarithmic’.

 The Exponential option fits data to an exponential function, without you having to log transform the input data to use a linear fit option.